morganwilliamsb/website/works.md

 **Organ**
 Duration: ca. 5’30”

-: Written for Giovanni Michelini
+: Written for Giovanni Michelini.
 : First performed on 23 July 2018 by Giovanni Michelini @ International Organ Festival Haarlem at St. Bavo’s Church (Haarlem, NL).

 #### A Ribbon At A Time *(2018)*
 **Bassoon**
 Duration: ca. 3’

-: Written for Georgie Powell
+: Written for Georgie Powell.
 : First performed on 30 July 2018 by Georgie Powell @ Darmstadt Ferienkurse (DE).

 #### Oceans *(2013)*
 **Fixed Tape**
 Duration: ca. 8’

-: Written for Bethan Morgan-Williams
+: Written for Bethan Morgan-Williams.
 : First performed on 12 December 2013 by Bethan Morgan-Williams @ Crystal House (Manchester, UK).

 #### A Thornbush In My Strength *(2013)*
 **Percussion**
 Duration: ca. 3’30”

+: Written for Delia Stevens.
 : First performed on 30 October 2013 by Delia Stevens (House of Bedlam) @ Royal Northern College of Music (Manchester, UK).
-Instrumentation: saron, snare drum, splash cymbal.
+: Instrumentation: saron, snare drum, splash cymbal.

 #### Minstrels On Their Way Home (A Tribute to Debussy) *(2013)*
 **Piano**